openweave/openweave-mfgn-examples/doc/DeviceAssociationInLocalNetwork.md

 possible to request that only devices of a particular type (o/c sensor) that are also in "user selected mode" respond to the query.

-### O/C Sensor example app modifications
+### O/C sensor example app modifications

-##### Set up UserSelectedMode
+##### Set up `UserSelectedMode`

 When a specific button on the developer kit for the ocsensor device is pressed, it places the ocsensor device in “UserSelectedMode”.
-It is then in a state where it can successfully reply to IdentifyRequest’s.
+It is then in a state where it can successfully reply to
+IdentifyRequest’s.

 ```